jetbalagtas/assignment-peralta/README.md

 After completing this assignment, you should…

-* Have solid understanding of HTML/CSS
+* Have solid understanding of HTML/CSS.
 * Be able to leverage developer tools to debug css/html.

 ### Performance Objectives

-After completing this assignment, you be able to effectively use
+After completing this assignment, you should be able to effectively:

-* From a high fidelity wireframe, you should be able to, with a high degree of accuracy, create an html prototype of said design.
+* From a high fidelity wireframe, with a high degree of accuracy, create an html prototype of said design.
-* HTML
+* use HTML.

 ## Details